 This tutorial will give you a step-by-step guide on how to create a dojo property that works via HTML files and attach it to a property.
-Most of the tutorials I've found on the subject seem to assume you have some competence doing this.. so hopefully, this will stop you from having some of the same pains as I did.
-Oh.. if this still doesn't make sense then there's a fully working code sample included too :)
+Most of the tutorials I've found on the subject seem to assume you have some competence with Dojo.
+I definitely do not, so hopefully, this tutorial will stop someone from having some of the same pains as I did.
+As an added bonus, there is fully working code sample included too 😉

-The dojo module section points to the folder that will contain our dojo stuff.
-Important all these folders will live within the ClientResources folder.
-You can't change this.
-In this example scripts will look like this in our project directory:
+The Dojo module section points to the folder that will contain our dojo stuff.
+All these folders will need to live within the

-In case you're wondering, 'jondjones' is an arbitrary namespace name I've created, it doesn't need to match your solutions name or anything like that.
-This namespace can be anything you want, but it will have to match the namespaces in your modules.
-I'll cover this later but by making a typo in here the editor will throw a 404 against your dojo definition js file when it tries to load your property.
+'jondjones' is an arbitrary namespace name that I've created for this example.
+This value doesn't need to match your solution name or anything like that.
+Use a value that makes you happy 😊...
+The Dojo modules namespace can be anything you want, however, it will have to exactly match the namespace define in your module.
+I'll cover this later, however, make sure these values map.
+If you make a typo in here the editor will throw a 404 when trying to load your Dojo definition js file

 Creating Your Dojo files

 Within your scripts folder, you need to create your Dojo file.
 For this tutorial, I have created a folder called